60 marketing ideas to boost your real estate marketing strategy

-Make your listing presentation more interesting, by turning it into a flipbook.
+Make your real estate brochure or presentation more interesting, by turning it into a flipbook.
 It’s super easy, looks beautiful, and it’s highly sharable.
 You can even embed it into your site if you wish.
 Just sign up for Flipsnack, and create a flipbook from a PDF or from scratch.
 You can even add videos and links in your real estate flipbook.
 There are lots of real estate professionals who use Flipsnack to present their listings.
 Here’s an example:

 16. Flipsnack profile

 17. Facebook page

 Nowadays all businesses are expected to have a Facebook page, so whatever your real estate marketing strategy may be, it must include one.
 It’s super easy to make, and it doesn’t cost a dime.
 Create a page and use it to promote your properties and to engage with your audience.

 18. Boost posts

 If you have low engagement rates on your Facebook page, you should try boosting your posts.
 Add a pic of a house, a brief description, and the link to the listing on your website.
 After you post it (like a regular Facebook post) click the boost button.
 Next step would be to select the target audience: go for local audience, and target only people who you think would be interested in that type of property.
 Set the budget: even $10/day can make a difference.

 19. LinkedIn profile

 I already noted that your real estate marketing strategy should definitely include Facebook.
-But that’s not enough. although you don’t necessarily have to use all social media platforms, but you should be on Facebook and LinkedIn.
+But that’s not enough. although you don’t necessarily have to use all social media platforms, you should be on Facebook and LinkedIn.
 LinkedIn is the best network for professionals like you.
 It’s a great place for networking, and it’s like an online business card.
-Make sure you fill in your summary, education, experience and so on.
+Make sure you fill in your summary, education, experience, and so on.
 If you’re willing to go the extra mile, start a LinkedIn company page.

 There’s a Twitter for real estate tutorial here, so check it out.
-It explains all the steps that you need to take to build an audience there, engage them and find leads through Twitter.
+It explains all the steps you need to take to build an audience there, engage them, and find leads through Twitter.